 That's how the Scots lived in Nova Scotia

 Hotels:

-Hotels on Cape Breton Island * You can book through our partner booking.com.
+Hotels on Cape Breton Island * you can, for example, book through our partner booking.com.

 Iona Highland Village on Cape Breton

-Click on the photo and make a note of “Iona Highland Village on Cape Breton” on Pinterest
+Click on the photo and then save “Iona Highland Village on Cape Breton” on Pinterest

-Do you like to experience a historical ambience?
+Do you also enjoy experiencing a historical atmosphere?
 Then you should take a look at these articles:

 Source: own research on site.
-We would also like to thank Nova Scotia Tourism for the kind invitation to this trip.
-However, our opinion remains our own.
+We would definitely like to thank Nova Scotia Tourism for the kind invitation to this trip.
+However, our opinions remain our own.

+That's how the Scots lived in Nova Scotia